IdkwhatImD0ing/Obsidian-Vault/CSE140/MDP and Reinforcement Learning.md

 	- Too many states to hold q values in memory
 - Must generalize states
 	- Transfer learning???
+- Q learning is a technique where you learn the value of taking certain actions in different situations.
+Instead of trying to understand the game's rules like in Model Based Learning, you focus on finding the best actions to take that will lead to the highest score.
+You learn by trying out different actions and updating your knowledge about how good each action is in different situations.
 ### Linear Features
  - Using features to generalize states
  - Write a q funciton for any state using a few weights